Fatwa ID: 02678

 I've asked several Islamic scholars, during different lectures/seminars, and the majority answered that it was permissible due to the circumstances here in the West.
 What are your opinions on this?

 Also, I've learned that a woman should remain at home, and not go out except for necessary purposes.
 What counts as necessary purposes?
 Could a necessary purpose be that a woman seeks to get some fresh air and/or wants to go for a walk (for mental and physical purposes)?

 بِسْمِ اللهِ الرَّحْمنِ الرَّحِيْم

 In the name of Allah, the Most Gracious, the Most Merciful.

-The rules set by the Shariah are divine rules from Allah, and are there to govern our lives so as to reap the most benefit we can from them.
-Sometimes, due to our lack of knowledge and in-depth understanding of the religion we overlook these rulings.
-The law in Islam regarding marital roles is that the husband should work and provide for the financial means for the family while the wife takes care of the household work.
+The rules set by the Shariah are divine rules from Allah, and they are there to govern our lives so as to reap the most benefit we can from them.
+Sometimes, due to our lack of knowledge and in-depth understanding of the religion, we overlook these rulings.
+The law in Islam regarding marital roles is that the husband should work and provide for the financial means for the family whilst the wife takes care of the household work.

 If a woman has not married, then it is the duty of her father or guardian to see to all her financial means.

 Nevertheless, a woman is totally allowed by the Shariah to work if she so desires, bearing in mind that it prefers for women to get married and be a vital role-model in building correct moral values in raising the next generation just as the Shariah prefers for men to take care of the clothing, food and shelter for his family.

 There are a few conditions that must be adopted by a woman if she were to work:

 - Khalwah (Seclusion)